Online Forensic Psychology Master’s Programs + No GRE [Updated for 2026]

 How Much Can You Earn With a Master’s Degree in Forensic Psychology?

-According to ZipRecruiter, the average annual salary for a licensed forensic psychologist is $147,585 or $70.95 per hour.
+As of March 2026, the average annual salary for a licensed forensic psychologist is around $115,000.
 However, the salary one can make is highly dependent on two primary factors: educational level and experience.

 Of course, salary is also dependent upon the place of employment, with workers in this field that are in private practice typically making more money than those that work for public agencies, like the court system or in law enforcement.